dy/spect/README.md

 $`#app`.html`<div#app-conent>...markup</>`
 ```

-It comes out of the box and is applicable to any website, not only built with specially crafted backend, that can be just regular PHP worker.
+It comes out of the box and is applicable to any website, not only built with specially crafted backend, that can be just regular PHP.

 <!--